 You will not be as dexterous as you would be if you were without them.
 Wearing gloves may even result in you bending your photos.

-The gloves you wear may also leave small fibres that will attach to the photographs and as a result do damage.
+The gloves you wear may also leave small fibers that will attach to the photographs and as a result, do damage.

 Gloves can also absorb moisture and this can then be transferred to your photographs as well.

 3. Organize Your Photographs

 Once you have found and cleaned all of your photographs then your next step will be to organize them.
 Now, why should you do this I hear you say?